 - Racks of ribs

 To make the rub, combine your paprika, brown sugar, black pepper, and kosher salt in a bowl.
 Mix them well and set aside.
 To make your glaze, combine the soy sauce, water, honey, brown sugar, minced ginger, and cornstarch in a medium saucepan.
 Let the sauce simmer over medium heat until it thickens.

-12. Tender Whole Chicken
+12. Tender Whole Smoked Chicken Recipe

 - 1 two or three pound whole chicken